 In 2001, the church built a 1,300 seat auditorium.
 I found nothing on the church’s website that states their actual attendance.
 Interestingly, I found nothing on their website that stated what they believed.
-There is one page that details how a person can go to heaven when they die.
+There is one page (link no longer active) that details how a person can go to heaven when they die.
 Here is the prayer they suggest a sinner pray:

 I know I’m a sinner, I know I cannot save myself.
 I know you died on the cross for my sin.
 I ask you to come into my heart and forgive my sins, and take me to heaven when I die.
 AMEN

 The centerpiece of Lewis Avenue Baptist Church’s plan to train future IFB leaders is the State Line Christian School.
-The school’s about page states:
+The school’s about page states (link no longer active):

 When State Line Christian School opened in 1973, Pastor Hobbins’s vision was to open not just a private school, but a Christian school, one that held the beliefs of Lewis Avenue Baptist Church and the other churches in the Greater Toledo area.
 The school is Baptist-based with a strong emphasis on evangelism.